Skip to main content

 Jibhi weather & best timeHow to reach JibhiDistances & travel timeThings to do in JibhiJibhi Right Now

-A step-by-step guide to trekking from Jibhi to the sacred Serolsar Lake via Jalori Pass.
+A step-by-step guide to reaching the serene Serolsar Lake via a scenic 5 km trek from Jalori Pass near Jibhi.

 1